CodeYellowBV/django-postgres-setfield/README.rst

 Caveats
 -------

-Unlike ArrayFields, SetFields cannot be nested (because sets cannot be nested in Python).
+* Unlike ArrayFields, SetFields cannot be nested (because sets cannot be nested in Python).
+* When upgrading an existing ArrayField to a SetField, make sure the entries are sorted using the default sort order of Python for the corresponding object type, if you want to use the ``__exact`` lookup.
+Otherwise you'll get inconsistent results.